DavideLigari/disease-prediction/prossible_works.md

 2. "Clustering Cryptocurrency Wallets Using Transaction Data" by Kumar et al. (2021)
 3. "Flow Analysis of Cryptocurrency Transactions Using Graph Theory" by Lee et al. (2020)

+## 8. Lichess Network Analysis

+### Overview

+This project aims to explore the world of chess through a network science and graph theory lens.
+Lichess, a popular online chess platform, provides a rich dataset of chess games, player interactions, and game histories.
+Using this dataset, we delve into various aspects of network analysis, seeking to gain insights into the strategies, players, and dynamics of the Lichess chess community.

+### Objectives

+1. **Network Creation**: We construct networks from the chess games and interactions on Lichess.
+These networks are composed of nodes representing chess pieces, players, game states, and more.
+2. **Centrality Measures**: We employ various centrality metrics to identify the most important nodes in these networks.
+This helps us understand the significance of certain chess pieces, players, or game positions within the **Lichess community**.
+3. **Community Detection**: Community detection algorithms are used to identify clusters of related chess pieces, players, or games, revealing strategies and playing styles.
+4. **Temporal Analysis**: By viewing chess games as temporal networks, we explore how game states change over time and analyze the dynamics of moves and piece interactions.

+### Possible Research Questions

+1. How can network analysis enhance our understanding of chess game strategies and player interactions on Lichess?
+2. What are the key players (both human and pieces) in the Lichess chess community, and how are they connected within the network?
+3. How do chess game states change over time, and what insights can be gained from temporal network analysis?
+4. Can community detection algorithms help identify distinct playing styles or strategies among Lichess players?

+### Datasets

+https://database.lichess.org/ : A collection of millions of chess games played on Lichess.

+### Methods

+1. **Network Analysis**: We use network analysis libraries such as NetworkX in Python to analyze the Lichess networks and calculate centrality measures.
+2. **Community Detection**: Various community detection algorithms, such as Louvain or Girvan-Newman, are applied to find clusters within the networks.
+3. **Temporal Network Analysis**: We consider chess games as temporal networks, analyzing changes in network structure over the course of a game.
+4. **Visualization**: Network visualizations help convey the patterns and structures discovered in the Lichess data.

+### Potential Applications

+1. **Chess Strategy**: Understanding the importance of different pieces and positions can aid in chess strategy and improve gameplay.
+2. **Player Communities**: Identifying distinct player communities or playing styles can enhance community engagement and chess learning.
+3. **Game Dynamics**: Temporal analysis can offer insights into the flow of a chess game, helping players understand key moments and transitions.
+4. **Chess Education**: Findings from this project can be used to develop educational tools and resources for chess enthusiasts.